 Visitors flock to Glacier, some 3,049,839 came in 2019 alone.
-Without stopping, the Park service says it takes two hours to drive from West Glacier to Saint Mary.
-Many who travel the road spend a half-day or longer to drive the full distance of the road.
+Many who travel on Going-to-the-Sun Road spend a half-day or longer to drive the full distance of the road.
 So much to see and do.
 When the journey is over, visitors take home memoires that will last a lifetime.

 Campgrounds are another option on Going-to-the-Sun Road inside Glacier National Park.
 Three campgrounds are on the west side of the Park: Apgar (194 sites); Sprague Creek (25 sites); and Avalanche (87 sites).
 The east side of the Park has two campgrounds: Rising Sun (83 sites); and Saint Mary (148 sites).

 On any journey surprises are always best.
 However, in this case a quick read in advance is recommended.
 The book is Going-to-the-Sun Road: Glacier National Park’s Highway to the Sky, by C.W.
 Guthrie.

 Lose of a Young Person’s Life in Glacier NP

 A tragedy occurred on Going-to-the-Sun Road on August 12, 2019.
 A car was traveling westbound from Logan Pass when rocks from the face of a mountain broke loose and fell to the road below hitting the car.
 A 14-year-old girl was killed and four others in the same vehicle were injured.
 NPS reported that the rockfall would have filled the bed on a small pickup truck.